dotnet/docs-maui/docs/deployment/hot-restart.md

     :::image type="content" source="media/hot-restart/setup-wizard-4-add-account.png" alt-text="Screenshot of the initial fourth step in the setup hot restart wizard.":::

     > [!NOTE]
-    > While these instructions focus on using an individual account, hot restart does also work with an enterprise account.
+    > While these instructions focus on using an individual Apple Developer account, hot restart also works with an enterprise account.

     The **Individual account...** dialog appears.

 1. Create an App Store Connect API key.
 This will require you to have an [Apple Developer account](https://appleid.apple.com/account), and paid [Apple Developer Program](https://developer.apple.com/programs) enrolment.
-For more information about creating an App Store Connect API key, see [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api).
+For more information about creating an App Store Connect API key, see [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) on developer.apple.com.

 1. In the **Individual account...** dialog, enter your App Store Connect API key data: